npm package discovery and stats viewer.

 Security

-• PKCE with S256 is required for public clients
+• PKCE with S256 is mandatory for all clients (OAuth 2.1).

-• Client secret verification uses timing-safe comparison
+• Client secret verification uses timing-safe comparison.

-• OAuth errors follow the standard JSON format with proper HTTP status codes and WWW-Authenticate headers
+• OAuth errors follow the standard JSON format with proper HTTP status codes and WWW-Authenticate headers.

 License